A Nutritional Hero

 To curl carrots, peel slices with a potato peeler, then drop them in a bowl of ice water.

 The tops of carrots should be removed before storing them in the refrigerator.
 Tops will drain the carrots of moisture, making them limp and dry.
+Carrots will stay fresh longer if tops are removed before storing in the refrigerator.

 Keep carrots away from apples and tomatoes.
 These fruits give off higher amounts of ethylene gas and may make the carrots bitter.